 - Going to Year Two

 Talk about why these changes happened.
 What was good and not so good about each change?

 What did your child learn from each experience?
-How did he get through it, and what coping skills has he learned?
-Discuss the idea that every time your child experiences a big change, he’s stronger and more prepared for the next one.
+How did they get through it, and what coping skills have they learned?
+Discuss the idea that every time your child experiences a big change, they’re stronger and more prepared for the next one.

-Similarly, your child can draw a “Before” and “After” picture illustrating a change that he has already coped with successfully.
+Similarly, your child can draw a 'Before' and 'After' picture illustrating a change they previously coped with successfully.
 Talk about the experience of that change using the same questions described above.

-Our Three Seas Conversation Cards is a beautifully illustrated deck of cards with 52 interesting questions to help kids and grown-ups share thoughtful discussions about kindness, resilience, gratitude, and more.
-These questions can help you get conversations started with your kids to help build connection during tough times.
+Our Three Seas Conversation Cards is a beautifully illustrated deck of cards with 52 interesting questions to help children and grown-ups share thoughtful discussions about kindness, resilience, gratitude, and more.
+These questions can help you get conversations started with your children to help build connections during tough times.